nukleros/operator-builder/docs/api-updates-upgrades.md

 generated the source code from a set of YAML manifests with markers.
 While testing, you discover that a field is misspelled, or that a default value should be changed, or that a new field should be added.
 The following instructions describe how to overwrite an existing API to update the existing spec.
+Please note that in the below example the `--resource=true` is not necessary and is only provided in the example for verbosity.
+This option is set by default.

 After making the necessary changes to your manifests run the following: